 Due to the outbreak here in The Netherlands and abroad, an increasing number of businesses are needing to make changes to their way of working both within their own company and with their customers.

-Here are some tips on how to adapt today to both ensure maximum damage control today and that you are on track to bounce back with maximum success in the future.
+Here we share some tips on how to adapt today to both ensure maximum damage control today and that you are on track to bounce back with maximum success in the future.

 We based these tips on the data and online behaviour we are measuring with our customers.
 We understand some of the below might not be applicable for all of you, but we hope there’s at least something you can take away from it:

-1. Adapt your marketing budget, channels and messaging based on candidate data and business need
+1. Adapt your marketing budget, channels and messaging based on candidate data and business needs

 Use factual data to analyse any changes in behaviour and needs within your target audience and (internal) customers.
 If you are noticing a change then get creative and think about how you can capitalize on that change.
 For example: